Three Things You Need On Every KPI GraphNovember 16, 2010 by Stacey Barr

 The most convincing and clearly articulated resource that I’ve ever seen about using charts like these for management reporting is Donald Wheeler’s book, Understanding Variation: The Key to Managing Chaos.
 If you consider yourself interested in performance measurement and performance improvement, this book MUST be in your personal toolkit.

 Ratchet up your knowledge on XmR charts for management reporting.
-Get a copy of “Understanding Variation: The Key to Managing Chaos” and then go find some performance data, and have a go at using the X chart to reveal the true signals.
+Get a copy of “Understanding Variation: The Key to Managing Chaos” and then go find some performance data, and have a go at building XmR chart to reveal the true signals.

-This article was updated on 14th February 2014.by
+This article was updated on 14th February 2014.

 Connect with Stacey